clreda/NORDic/paper/paper.md

 when considering the activity of a large number of genes at a time [@Collombet2017].

-Moreover, the identification of interesting drug targets, via the detection of master regulators --genes at the top of the regulatory hierarchy-- suffers from, first, not exploiting the full network topology, and thus, being oblivious to transcriptional regulatory cascades [@Bolouri2003], which might account for toxic unexpected side effects [@Huang2019].
+Moreover, the identification of interesting drug targets, via the detection of master regulators --genes at the top of the regulatory hierarchy-- suffers from, first, not exploiting the full network topology, and thus, being oblivious to transcriptional regulatory cascades, which might account for toxic unexpected side effects [@Bolouri2003; @Huang2019].
 Second, those detection methods might not take into account the gene activity information relative to diseased patients.

 Finally, as the regulatory mechanisms at play are inherently stochastic [@Raj2008], naive approaches to drug repurposing, where the gene activity predictions